-Surrounding her are various New Years gifts including coins, a fig and dates.
-The coin shown below her wings shows the profile of the God Janus, it is widely thought the month of January is named after him.
-He has two faces which allow him to look back and forward at the same time and guarded the threshold between the old and the new.
+Surrounding her are various New Years gifts, including coins, a fig and dates.
+The coin shown below her wings shows the profile of the God Janus; it is widely thought the month of January is named after him.
+He has two faces that allow him to look back and forward at the same time and guard the threshold between the old and the new.

 White earthenware with a white slip finish

 Health and Safety